osmlab/nycbikelanes/challenges/city_not_osm/directions.md

 page helpfully depicts bike lane situations and lists the tags you should use for each.

+### Types of bike lanes

+In NYC we'll commonly see four types of bike lanes:

+ 1. Completely separate bike lanes.
+Think the lanes on the west side of Manhattan.
+ 2. Bike lanes that are part of a road but are separated from traffic (eg by a row of parking).
+Think the lanes that run along 1st and 2nd Ave in Manhattan.
+The city refers to these as Class I bike lanes.
+ 3. Bike lanes that are part of a road but are only separated from traffic by a line of paint.
+The city refers to these as Class II bike lanes.
+ 4. Parts of roads that have a bicycle painted on them with arrows.
+These aren't separated from traffic at all and are simply gentle reminders that drivers are supposed to share the road with bicyclists.
+These are appropriately called shared lanes or "sharrows".
+The city refers to these as Class III bike lanes.

 ### General guidelines

  * Only use [highway=cycleway](http://wiki.openstreetmap.org/wiki/Tag:highway%3Dcycleway)